 11. Fruit Market Fun

 Design a fruit market page where little ones can ‘sell’ and ‘buy’ felt fruits.
-It’s like a mini farmer’s market right in the palm of their hands!
+It’s like a mini farmer’s market right in the palm of their hands.
+For more inspiration, check out our creative summer crochet project ideas.

 12. Button Garden